Apply for the Rural Health Nurse Practitioner Residency Program

 4Do I need my professional licenses when I apply to the program?

 No. Applicants may apply to the residency program while they are completing their graduate program.
 All licensure needs to be in place by the start of the program.
 May graduates are STRONGLY encouraged to sit for their board certification exam ASAP after graduating, either from AANP or ANCC.
 Students who are graduating in early August will need to sit for their board certification exam in May or June prior to their official graduation date in order to be considered for residency.
 Required licenses include Indiana RN and ARPN, Indiana Controlled Substance License.
 Riggs CHC does not reimburse residents for licensure costs.

 5Do you have a language requirement for applicants?

 Yes.
 All applicants must speak fluent English.
 Also, while we do not require that residents speak a second language, speaking Spanish is a preferred skill for potential candidates.

 6When does the program start?

-The residency program starts the first week of July, with new hire orientation at Riggs CHC.
+The residency program starts August 1, 2023, with new hire orientation at Riggs CHC.
 This is followed by orientation to the residency program and affiliate clinics, if applicable.
 For more information, please see our orientation page.

 7Do I need to have a car to participate in the program?